Urhobo people

-The Urhobos are people located in southern Nigeria, near the northwestern Niger Delta.

-The Urhobos are the major ethnic group in Delta State, one of the 36 states in Nigeria, Ethnic Nationality in the Federal Republic of Nigeria.
-The Urhobo people speak the Urhobo language.
+The Urhobos are a people located in southern Nigeria, near the northwestern Niger Delta.
+They are the major ethnic group in Delta State.
+The people of this ethnic group speak the Urhobo language.
+Their population is approximately 7 million.

-The word Urhobo refers to a group of people rather than a territory.
-Approximately 3 million people are Urhobos.
-They have a social and cultural affinity to the Bini people of Nigeria.

-The Urhobo people live in a territory bounded by latitudes 6°and 5°, 15° North and Longitudes 5°, 40° and 6°, 25° East in the Delta and the Bayelsa States of Nigeria.
-Their neighbors are the Isoko to the southeast, the Itsekiri and Ijaw to the west, the Bini and Bini to the north, the Ijaw to the south and the Ukwuani people to the northeast.
+The Urhobo people live in a territory bounded by latitudes 6° and 5°, 15° North and Longitudes 5°, 40° and 6°, 25° East in the Delta and Bayelsa States of Nigeria.
+Their neighbors are the Isoko to the southeast, the Itsekiri and Ijaw to the west, the Edo people to the north, the Ijaw to the south and the Ukwuani people to the northeast.

+History

-The Ughelli and Agbon Kingdoms are the oldest kingdoms in Urhoboland.
-The Ughelli and Agbon Kingdoms can be traced to about 14th century.
-Ughelli oral tradition has it that the great ancestor and founding father of Ughelli (Ughene) is the second son of Oghwoghwa, a prince from Benin Kingdom.
+The Ughelli and Agbon Kingdoms are the oldest kingdoms in Urhobo land.
+The Ughelli and Agbon Kingdoms can be traced to about the 14th century.
+Ughelli oral tradition has it that the great ancestor and founding father of Ughelli (Ughene) was the second son of Oghwoghwa, a prince from Benin Kingdom.
 The Okpe Kingdom is also one of the twenty four kingdoms in Urhobo land.
 The Kingdom has been in existence before the arrival of the Portuguese in the 15th century.
 The Okpe Kingdom was established formally in the 17th century.
 The Okpe people are known to have migrated to found the present day Sapele and the Orodje of Okpe still exercises authority over the land of Sapele.